 It’s important to note that an individual gets either 60 days or whatever is left on their current I-94, whichever is shorter.
 This means an individual on H-1B for example, who has a pending extension and only 30 days left on their current H-1B, would only be granted a 30-day grace period.

 Find a new Job

 Easier said than done, especially if other companies start major layoffs.
 However, if you are lucky enough to find another job then your new employer needs to file a transfer petition, for example, an H-1B transfer within the relevant grace period.
 Once filed and received by USCIS, you will be allowed to work for the new employer immediately, without having to wait for a formal adjudication of your petition.

 What happens if the new petition is filed outside of the relevant grace period?

-A USCIS officer has the discretion to extend the 60- day grace period, however, this would be on a case-by-case basis.
-During the height of the pandemic, we were able to successfully obtain approval where the transfer was filed outside of the 60-day grace period.
+A USCIS officer has the discretion to extend the 60- day grace period, however, this would be on a case by case basis.
+During the height of the pandemic, we were able to successfully obtain an approval where the transfer was filed outside of the 60 day grace period.
 See our previous article for further details.

 Transfer to another status

 If finding another job is not possible an individual has the option to file a change of status, for example to F-1.
 This would allow an individual to remain in the U.S., however, beware that change of status applications have lengthy adjudication times.

 If an individual cannot secure new employment or switch to another status, they may be forced to leave the U.S. One final option is the compelling circumstances EAD.